 Wright Brothers Memorial

 The Wright Brothers chose the Outer Banks to experiment with flight for three reasons: wind, sand, and isolation.
 And a visit to the Wright Brothers Memorial brings all three into sharp focus.
-You can imagine them running in the wide open sand dunes (now grass) working to get their biplane contraption off the ground.
-You can visit the reconstructed camp building and hangar, the Visitor Center which will reopen in the Fall of 2018 after major renovations.
+You can imagine them running in the wide-open sand dunes (now grass) working to get their biplane contraption off the ground.
+You can visit the reconstructed camp building and hangar, the Visitor Center which reopened in the Fall of 2018 after major renovations.
 Then walk a short way up Big Kill Devil Hill to the base of the Monument itself.
 The statues near the Monument make for great photo ops too!

 Jockey's Ridge State Park